 Urban Gardening Festival

 The Master Gardeners of Davidson County proudly hosted the premier gardening event in Middle Tennessee: Urban Gardening Festival 2019.
 Hosting this festival supports our mission of providing educational resources to the community on topics related to environmental stewardship and residential horticulture.

 Thank you for joining us on the beautiful grounds of the Ellington Agricultural Center to learn more about gardening methods, conservation practices and programs, educational opportunities, and environmental awareness by engaging with experts, artisans, exhibitors, suppliers, educators, government agencies, and industry associations.

-Watch the short video below to catch a glimpse of what you missed at the at our festival, and keep reading to find out the details of the 2020 festival!
+Watch the short video below to catch a glimpse of what you missed at the at our festival.

 URBAN GARDENING FESTIVAL 2020